kulcsarrudolf/pasztor.at/content/blog/api-first-1.md

     @ApiOperation(
         nickname = "createUserAccount",
         value = "Create a user account",
-        notes = "Create a user account by supplying an e-mail address.
-The user is sent an e-mail to confirm their " + "account.",
+        notes = "Create a user account by supplying an e-mail " + "address.
+The user is sent an e-mail to confirm " + "their account.",
         consumes = "application/json",
         produces = "application/json"
     )